 Genetic Counseling and Testing Services

-Moffitt’s Genetic Counseling and Testing Services offers screening, genetic counseling and testing for people who may be at an increased risk for cancer.
-By identifying high risk families we can help them understand their risk for developing cancer as well as their options for prevention, early detection, and treatment.
+Moffitt’s Genetic Risk Assessment Service offers screening genetic counseling and testing for people who may be at an increased risk for cancer.
+By identifying high risk families we can help them understand their risk for developing cancer as well as their options for risk reduction, early detection, and treatment.

 What does an inherited risk mean?